Merchant Acquirer vs Payment Processor: What’s the Difference?

 What is a merchant acquirer?

-A merchant acquirer, also known as an acquirer or acquiring bank is the financial institution or bank that processes credit and debit card payments for your e-commerce business.
+A merchant acquirer, also known as an acquirer or acquiring bank is the financial institution or bank that processes credit and debit card payments (from card schemes like Visa and Mastercard) for your e-commerce business.

 Essentially, the acquirer is a payment facilitator that allows you to complete online payments.
 It also takes responsibility for payments and handles payment settlements into your business bank account.